UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 [^1]: The diagram is inspired from Lena Hall's session at the Data & AI Summit, May 2021.
 See the [session recording on YouTube](https://www.youtube.com/watch?v=fOAPQJd3f0M&t=1079s&ab_channel=Databricks).

-{{< img src="images/data-product-self-serve-infra.png" alt="Logical workload process of a data product on self-service infrastructure as described above" width="900" align="center">}}
+{{< figure src="images/data-product-self-serve-infra.png" alt="Logical workload process of a data product on self-service infrastructure as described above" width="900" align="center">}}

 This is highly abstracted to allow any technology to play the role of an ingestion service, processing engine, storage provider, web service, etc. While the platform needs to domain agnostic, it should also aim to be vendor agnostic and embrace Open Standards, Open Protocols and Open-Source Integrations.
 This allows the domain teams to be truly autonomous in choosing the tools to best meet their needs and skills - although, a word of caution here, as the selection of tooling should also be done in consultation with the data platform team, as they will be supporting the underlying infrastructure - including how the tooling interacts with the rest of the infrastructure.